nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-slots.md

 #### FILE_UPLOAD_ACTIONS

-This slot is for instance used the [Nuxeo Live Connect]({{page version='' space='nxdoc' page='nuxeo-liveconnect'}}) addon which inserts additional import wizard to upload Files to cloud services.
+This slot is for instance used in the [Nuxeo Live Connect]({{page version='' space='nxdoc' page='nuxeo-liveconnect'}}) addon which inserts additional import wizard to upload Files to cloud services.

 ![]({{file name='FILE_UPLOAD_ACTIONS.png'}} ?w=400,border=true)